 by James Kraus

 In the 1960s, dedicated audiophiles listened to their music through a system of separate components.
 Most others enjoyed listening via the recent invention of the Console Hi-Fi, also known in the UK as a Radiogram.
-These furniture-like units usually incorporated a tuner, turntable, an integrated preamp, and amplifier together with a set of speakers.
+These furniture-like units usually incorporated a tuner, turntable, preamp, and amplifier together with a set of speakers.
 The first of these were monaural, but by the early sixties, most were stereophonic.
 Some even included a television, making them an early form of entertainment center.

 When buyers selected a console, the looks and quality of the cabinet were often as or more important that the sound quality.
 Most units were built by large home electronic firms like Admiral, Magnavox, RCA, Ferguson, Philips and Telefunken, each company offering their own component chassis and speakers in a variety of furniture styles; Mediterranean, French Provincial, Regency and whatever other period style happened to be in vogue.